 We inspect and test imported food under the Imported Food Inspection Scheme (IFIS).
-The type and rate of tests applied depends if the food a risk or surveillance food.
+The type and rate of tests applied depend on whether the food is a risk or surveillance food.

 What we report